ait-cs-IaaS/koord2ool/README.md

 ### Creating a Survey

 Create a survey in LimeSurvey as you normally would.
+Note that you need to have the survey in closed-access mode so that individual answers can be associated with a source.

+If you want to be able to allow users to update their responses, set the following options in "Participants settings":
+  - "Allow multiple responses or update responses with one access code" should be ON, and
+  - "Enable participant-based response persistence" should be ON as well.

 **Important:** You must turn "Anonymized responses" *off*, and turn "Date stamp" *on*.
 Otherwise, LimeSurvey will not store submission times and sets it to January 1, 1980.